joocer/data_expectations/README.md

 <img src="icon.png" height="92px" />

 ### data_expectations
-_Is your data meeting your expectations?_
+_Are your data meeting your expectations?_

 ----